How to Open a Bank Account in Malta (2026 Expat Guide)

 The standard advice above assumes a salaried worker, so here are the situations that need a tweak.

-Retirees are the mirror image.
+Retirees get real value from a traditional account.
 If you have moved to Malta on a pension and you are managing your affairs under the remittance basis, a proper local account earns its keep: it is the clean channel for the funds you bring onshore, and it smooths dealings with local institutions over the years.
-Retirees are also the group most likely to want a traditional branch they can walk into, so APS or BOV make more sense here than they do for a twenty-something nomad.
+Retirees are also the group most likely to want a branch they can walk into, so APS or BOV make more sense here than they do for a twenty-something nomad.
 The retirement in Malta guide covers the wider picture.

 Joint accounts are straightforward at the traditional banks, since couples open them routinely, but both parties need to clear the same document and due-diligence checks, so a joint application is only as fast as its slowest set of paperwork.
 If one partner has the residence card and TIN sorted and the other does not, open in the ready partner's name first and add the second later.

 If a bank rejects you (it happens, often with no reason given), do not spiral.
 A refusal from BOV is not a black mark that follows you around; it usually means your file did not fit that branch's risk appetite that week.
 Try a different bank (APS and MeDirect are more forgiving), try a different branch (Sliema and St Julian's are used to expats), or route around the whole thing with Moneybase for the Maltese IBAN and Revolut for daily life.
+And if you are a legal resident who keeps getting the runaround, the basic payment account described in the non-EU section is a right, not a favour, for EU nationals too.
 Rejection at a Maltese bank is an inconvenience, not a wall.

 One more practical note on cash.
 Malta still runs on more cash than you might expect, since some landlords, tradespeople and small vendors prefer it, so even a committed digital-banking expat ends up wanting reliable ATM access.
 All the traditional banks have wide ATM networks, and the EMIs let you withdraw at any machine, sometimes with small fees above a monthly free allowance.
 Keep a little cash on hand, especially in Gozo and the villages.